cyberbotics/competition-template/ORGANIZER.md

    - metric: defines the metric used for the competition.
 Use one of the values defined in the [metric table](#supported-metrics).
    - dockerCompose: it is a special path used by the integrated IDE and GitHub actions to locate the default robot controller.
 Change "edit_me" to the name of your main robot controller.
    - Don't forget to commit your changes to save them.
 - When a controller is evaluated, Webots and the controller are run inside [Docker containers](https://www.docker.com/resources/what-container/).
-There are two Dockerfiles at the root of the repository, [Dockerfile](Dockerfile) for the Webots container and [controller_Dockerfile](controller_Dockerfile) for the controller container which contains the setup of the competitor.
+There are two Dockerfiles at the root of the repository, [Dockerfile](Dockerfile) for the Webots container and [controller_Dockerfile](controller_Dockerfile) for the controller container which contains the setup of the participant.
 The default [Dockerfile](Dockerfile) will launch in one docker a standard version of Webots with the world file defined in the [webots.yml](webots.yml#L4) file.
 The default [controller_Dockerfile](controller_Dockerfile) will launch, in another docker, a python robot controller specified in [webots.yml](webots.yml#L7) that will communicate with the Webots process running in the first docker.
 This is done to allow users to freely add dependencies if needed and to prevent any kind of cheating during the automated evaluation.
    - The default webots.cloud Docker image already has the tools needed to compile and run C, C++ and Python controllers but currently, the online tester can't compile C or C++ controllers for the participant's controller so only Python controllers are fully supported at the moment.
 The supervisor can still be in C or C++ if the make command is added to the Webots [Dockerfile](Dockerfile).
    - If you need a special environment (for example with specific libraries) for your simulation or supervisor controller you can configure the main [Dockerfile](Dockerfile) as needed.
-Similarly, if competitors have special dependencies (like ROS 2, or some specific Python libraries) for their robot controllers, they will be able to configure their [controller_Dockerfile](controller_Dockerfile) accordingly.
+Similarly, if participants have special dependencies (like ROS 2, or some specific Python libraries) for their robot controllers, they will be able to configure their [controller_Dockerfile](controller_Dockerfile) accordingly.
 - Replace the three files of the [preview folder](/preview) with an example animation of your competition [recorded from Webots](https://cyberbotics.com/doc/guide/web-animation).
 Keep the same names for the files: animation.json, scene.x3d and thumbnail.jpg.

 ### 4. README Update